 - The best way to check this is go and have a look at the school and their bikes.
 You don’t want to be trying to learn to ride a motorcycle by riding one that has been neglected.

 - Our motorcycles and scooters are all modern machines and specifically chosen for their suitability for learner riders.
-We wash them after every training day and check them before and after all training sessions.
+We wash them regularly and check them before and after all training sessions.
 We run regular Bike Maintenance classes, where we also service the school’s bikes, so you can see them being cared for.
-We use 125cc scooters for all automatic CBTs (for riders 17 and over), so you won’t be restricted to doing 28mph on a 50cc scooter.
 We replace our fleet every 3 years.

 - You are welcome to pop by any time to inspect our bikes and our facilities (and have a brew and a chat!).